 - Can I review the contract before signing it?

 - What is the cancellation or postponement policy?

 What is next in the wedding planning process?

 The next step after booking your wedding venue should be booking your wedding photographer or wedding planner.
 These are the two next crucial vendors who are also the most likely to book up the fastest.
-Depending on where wedding photographs land in your list of priorities, I would most likely opt for this next.
-I have had some couples book over two years out and this could mean scarcity of wedding dates.
+Depending on where wedding photographs land on your list of priorities, I would most likely opt for this next.
+I have had some couples book over two years out and this could mean a scarcity of wedding dates.

 All fields required.